eddie-energy/eddie/docs/2-integrating/messages/redistribution-transaction-request-documents.md

 # Redistribution Transaction Request Documents (RTR Documents)

-Redistribution Transaction Request Documents (RTR documents) are a CIM document that allows the eligible party to request validated historical data for a specific timeframe for a specific permission request.
+Redistribution Transaction Request Documents (RTR Documents) are a CIM document that allows the eligible party to request validated historical data for a specific timeframe for a specific permission request.
 The timeframe must lie in the timeframe of the permission request.
 Furthermore, this only works for permission requests that are either accepted or fulfilled, if they have been externally terminated it will not be possible to request any validated historical data using that permission request.
 The main purpose of the RTR documents is to request validated historical data that was left out be the metered data administrator the first time the data was requested.